simonamtoft/warcraft-major-character-analysis/README.md

 .\venv\Scripts\activate
 pip install -r requirements.txt
 ```
-Start by downloading pages from the api in two different versions
+Start by downloading raw and clean wowpedia pages from the api with the following two scripts
 ```
 python download_character_pages.py
 python download_character_pages_clean.py
 ```
-Create the `networkx` graph along with a `pandas` dataframe
+Create the `networkx` graph along with a `pandas` dataframe.
+The resulting graph and dataframe should already be store in `G_wow.gexf` and `Gcc_wow.gexf`, and `df_chars.csv` in the folder `/store/`.
 ```
 python create_wow_graph.py
 ```